constellation-app/constellation/CoreSchemaView/release/modules/ext/docs/CoreSchemaView/src/au/gov/asd/tac/constellation/views/schemaview/schema-view.md

 ## Introduction

-The Schema View is the source of information for all attributes, types, and plugins that are available in the Constellation schema(s) of the current graph.
+The Schema View is the source of information for all attributes, types, and plugins that are available in the [Constellation schemas](../ext/docs/CoreGraphFramework/src/au/gov/asd/tac/constellation/graph/schemas.md) of the current graph.
 It has seperate tabs for:

 -   [Attribute](schema-view-attributes.md)